Does capitalism need a radical redesign to become more inclusive?

 How might we redesign companies to create value for stakeholders?

 Despite its recent buzziness, the stakeholder perspective—a fundamental commitment to all stakeholders, including customers, employees, suppliers, communities, and shareholders—is not a new idea.
-Many companies already consider multi-stakeholder interests in their decision-making.
+Many companies already consider multistakeholder interests in their decision-making.
 But the problem with stakeholder capitalism as it exists today is that it doesn’t offer a clear compass for how to make decisions in complex scenarios where win-win outcomes for all parties are rarely possible.
-This brings us to the elephant in the room: not all stakeholders are created equal.
-Leaders are often forced to pick favorites and at the end of the day, we know who will always win.
+This brings us to the elephant in the room: Not all stakeholders are created equal.
+Leaders are often forced to pick favorites, and at the end of the day, we know who will always win.

-To deliver on its promise, new capitalism must offer new governance models that can accommodate the complexity of decision-making for multi-stakeholder benefit.
+To deliver on its promise, new capitalism must offer new governance models that can accommodate the complexity of decision-making for multistakeholder benefit.
 This will require a good hard look at how power works in our organizations, along with significant reform of the structures and incentives that continue to benefit some stakeholders and not others.

-As we search for inspiration for how to do this, I particularly love The Myth of Capitalism co-author Denise Hearn’s provocation to emulate win-win, symbiotic structures inherent in natural systems (e.g. lichen, mycelium networks, gut bacteria).
+As we search for inspiration for how to do this, I particularly love The Myth of Capitalism coauthor Denise Hearn’s provocation to emulate win-win, symbiotic structures inherent in natural systems (such as lichen, mycelium networks, and gut bacteria).
 In these relationships, mutual benefit occurs through exchange, not extraction.
-Pointing to the viability of exchange-based corporate structures, New Belgium Brewery has shown that when employees own the company they are more mindful of spending and invested in improving performance.
-Likewise, B-Corp Ben and Jerry’s sourcing partnerships with small farmers has not only revitalized local economies, but grown the company over time.
+Pointing out the viability of exchange-based corporate structures, New Belgium Brewery has shown that when employees own the company they are more mindful of spending and more invested in improving performance.
+Likewise, B Corp Ben and Jerry’s sourcing partnerships with small farmers have not only revitalized local economies, but grown the company over time.
 Prosperity between stakeholders, here, is linked.

 Creating value for stakeholders is perhaps one of the most challenging design briefs for new capitalism (and the easiest to fake through purpose-washing).
 A few guiding provocations: